5 costly mistakes smart property investors avoid

 Smart investors also know to target properties that have maximum appeal to owner-occupiers so that when the time comes to sell, there’s more than one type of buyer for the property.
 Owner-occupier appeal is one of the foundations of capital growth because owner-occupiers tend to buy with their heart when buying a property, which drives prices up.

-Location does 80% of the work when it comes to capital growth so savvy investors always heavily research the suburb and the rental market.
+Location does a lot of the work when it comes to capital growth, so savvy investors always heavily research the suburb and the rental market.

 First-time investors may be tempted to buy a cheaper property in an outer suburb, but prices can take longer to grow than in middle or inner-city suburbs.

-Locations that are generally strong drivers of capital growth are often either close to either the CBD or the beach, as well as being in close proximity to lifestyle amenities like cafes, shops, restaurants, parks, good schools and public transport.
+Locations that are generally strong drivers of capital growth are often either close to the CBD or the beach, as well as being near lifestyle amenities like cafes, shops, restaurants, parks, good schools and public transport.

 If you’re investing in property, chances are you’re doing it to secure your financial future and build wealth- so don’t be lazy when it comes to securing financing.

-There are many investor loans out there so it’s important to go over the details with a fine toothed comb.
+There are many investor loans out there, so it’s important to go over the details with a fine-toothed comb.
 Is the interest rate competitive?
-Are there any extra costs with the loan?
+Are there any extra costs for the loan?
 Does the loan have a redraw facility or offset?
 Is it an interest only loan?
 These are all important questions to ask yourself when comparing investment home loans.

-It’s also important to make sure you have a financial buffer in place in case anything goes wrong, such as you have trouble securing a tenant.
-Being able to afford to hold the property and continue making loan repayments without the income from a tenant is important, as there may be periods of time in between tenants.
+It’s also essential to ensure you have a financial buffer in place in case anything goes wrong, such as experiencing trouble securing a tenant.
+Being able to afford to hold the property and continue making loan repayments without the income from a tenant is important, as there may be periods of time between tenants.

 Thinking about purchasing an investment property?
-Find out if you qualify for one of our low rate investor home loans.
+Find out if you qualify for one of our investment home loans!

 Find out in under 2 minutes if you qualify for one of our low rate home loans.